 Christian meditation is to the soul what digestion is to the body.
 It assimilates, appropriates, and makes personal and practical that which has been seen, heard, or read.
-Paul instructed Timothy to “Meditate upon these things; give thyself wholly to them” (Timothy 4:15).
-Meditation can take place all through the day and even at night “When I remember Thee upon my bed, and meditate on Thee in the night-watches” (Psalm 63:6).
+Paul instructed Timothy to “meditate upon these things; give thyself wholly to them” (Timothy 4:15).
+Meditation can take place all through the day and even at night.
+The Psalmist wrote, “When I remember Thee upon my bed, and meditate on Thee in the night-watches” (Psalm 63:6).

-This does not mean that we should be constantly bowed before God in prayer, but that we should ever be in a prayerful frame of mind, even when walking by the way or engaged in the duties of life, ever ready to send up our petitions to heaven for help in time of need “Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak” (Matthew 26:41); “Pray without ceasing” (1 Thessalonians 5:17); “Continuing instant in prayer” (Romans 12:12).
+This does not mean that we should be constantly bowed before God in prayer, but that we should ever be in a prayerful frame of mind, even when walking by the way or engaged in the duties of life, ever ready to send up our petitions to heaven for help in time of need.
+The Bible teaches, “Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak” (Matthew 26:41); “Pray without ceasing” (1 Thessalonians 5:17); and “Continuing instant in prayer” (Romans 12:12).

 In His service,